rickardlindberg/rlci/README.md

 process changes, only a change to `zero.py` is needed, and the pipeline can stay the same.

+### Server requirements

+This section documents requirements on the server that RLCI runs on.
+Currently these requirements are not automated, but RLCI assumes that they are in place:

+* SSH access (using keys) for user X
+* Directory `/opt/rlci` present with full permissions to user X
+* Git configured with email/username
+* Software installed:
+    * Python
+    * Git

+I'm currently not sure how/where to automate all of this, so that's why the documentation exists instead.
+But hopefully, we can get rid of it.

 ## Development

 I will practice agile software development in this project.
 Some guiding